Budapest Card: Benefits, Pricing, and How to Use It

 120 Hours | €96 | €19.20 |

-How to Purchase and Use Your Card
+How to Buy and Use Your Card

-Understanding whether the Budapest Card provides value requires honest assessment of your planned activities and travel patterns.
-A typical 72-hour public transport pass costs approximately €16.50 when purchased separately, while individual museum entries range from €8-18 each.
-The included walking tours and river cruise add another €30-40 in value when compared to booking similar experiences independently.
+To figure out if the Budapest Card is worth it, you need to be honest about what you actually plan to do.
+A 72-hour public transport pass on its own costs about €16.50.
+Individual museum entries are usually €8-18 each.
+The walking tours and river cruise add another €30-40 in value compared to booking similar things separately.

-Consider a scenario where you visit three major museums (€45 value), use public transport extensively (€16.50 value), take both walking tours (€30 value), and enjoy the included river cruise (€15 value).
-This combination provides €106.50 in individual value against the €69 cost of a 72-hour Budapest Card, resulting in €37.50 in savings plus additional discounts at restaurants and other attractions.
+Let's say you visit three major museums (€45 value), use public transport a lot (€16.50 value), do both walking tours (€30 value), and take the river cruise (€15 value).
+That's €106.50 worth of stuff for the €69 cost of a 72-hour card.
+So you save €37.50 plus get all those restaurant and attraction discounts.

-Making the Most of Your Card
+Getting the Most from Your Card

 When the Budapest Card Isn't Worth It